rayfranco/helpscout/README.md

 Will create a customer specified in the customer object.

+### helpscout.customers.update(customerId, customer, callback)

+Will update the customer specified by the id with the customer object.

 ### helpscout.hooks.create(hook, callback)

 Will create a hook specified in the hook object.

 ### helpscout.mailboxes.list([options,] callback)

 Will list all the mailboxes.
 Options are query params to send.
 Options defaults to { page: 1 }

 ### helpscout.threads.create(options, callback)